Microangelo Toolset

 Microangelo Toolset is a collection of software utilities (Studio, Explorer, Librarian, Animator, On Display) for editing Microsoft Windows computer icons and pointers.

-Microangelo Toolset is one of the best known icon editing and creation software tools.

-Notable for winning the Shareware Industry Awards 6 times in 7 years.
+Microangelo Toolset was previously one of the best known icon editing and creation software tools in the late 90s through early 00s, being notable for winning the Shareware Industry Awards 6 times in 7 years.
+However, it was later superseded in popularity by tools such as Adobe's line of products and GIMP.